tommyx5/WasserstoffCPSP/README.md

 # WasserstoffCPSP
 Simulation of hydrogen production plant as part of a praktikum: cyber-physical systems

-You have 2 options to start the Application.
+To start the Application.
-Option 1 for windows use:
-    Run the "docker compose up" command, in the browser go to 127.0.0.1:1880/ui adress to see the dashboard Option 2 for linux use:
+Run the "docker compose up" command, then in the browser go to 127.0.0.1:1880/ui adress to see the dashboard.

-    Run the scripts in the scripts folder: build, run, observe Ofc you can also run the "docker compose up" command
+The Application uses .env file to store the environmental variables.
+While adding the new or changing the old code, keep in mind and use it.

 # Note
-When adding new containers or changing configuration of old dont forget to change both the script and the docker compose files
+Usefull commands:
+docker compose build - to build the container network without runnig it docker compose down - to remove the container network